Data-Integrity-Group/WelcomeNewUsers/README.md

 * 11-17: Consider which repos to enable for TreeFort
 * -08-14: Anticipate the needs of newcomers.
   * -08-20: Navigation will be a significant impediment.
+    * 2025-02-24 indentation seems to work well with either '-' or '*' ( even if intermingled )
 * * * Evaluate both Notion & Hypothesis as possible mitigations
 * * * * Notion may be the more promising, but may hit restictions even for Authorized shares.
 * * * * editView in GitHub seems to allow Hypothesis to function